 There are special numbers which have been configured to be used for this testing such as: 0, 1866, 411, 911 and so on.
+These special numbers are used for directory, emergency or toll free dialing.

 Select Dialing and Numbering Plans → Electronic Switched Network from the left pane to display the Electronic Switched Network (ESN) screen (not shown).
 Select Special Number (SPN) under Access Code 1 (not shown).
-Enter a SPN number and then click to Add button (not shown).
-Capture below shows all the special numbers used for this testing.
+Enter a SPN number and then click to Add button.
+The capture below shows all of the special numbers used for this testing.